deepchocolate/get-statistics-fhi/README.md

 ## Usage
 In this simple example the number of users for ATC codes starting with "A01AA" are retrieved from the drug register.
+Filters are applied to remove specific age groups, and ATC codes are restricted to those starting with "A01AA*".
 ```R
 library(getStatisticsFHI)
 req <- dataRequestLMR('615')